 - 1. Tenure track is understood to mean the formally established procedure towards permanent employment for academic staff. - 2.
 The following shall be stipulated in all procedures for a tenure track: - a. how the process referred to in the first paragraph can lead to employment for an indefinite period of time in an academic position; - b. the duration of the process; - c. the assessment procedure and assessment criteria; - d. the consequences of a positive or negative assessment. - 3.
-The period referred to in the second paragraph under b can be extended, pursuant to Article 2.2a, paragraph 4, by a maximum of three months in the case of pre- and postnatal maternity leave or a long term period of illness or occupational disability. - 4.
+The period referred to in the second paragraph under b can be extended, pursuant to Article 2.2a, paragraph 4, by a maximum of three months in the case of prenatal and postnatal maternity leave, a long term period of illness or occupational disability, or a delay in research or other activities due to the COVID-19 measures. - 4.
 The decision concerning conversion into permanent employment shall be taken well before the end of the period referred to in the second paragraph under b. - 5.
 If this process does not lead to permanent employment, Article 2.2, paragraph 5 shall apply. - 6.
 The employer may establish further regulations in consultation with local employees' organisations.